chenyusg2023/Log4J-test/README.md

 They are the logging events that can be called while running a program.

-Log4J and SLF4J provides the following levels of events:
+Log4J and SLF4J provide the following levels of events:

 |   Log4J  | SLF4J |
 |:--------:|:-----:|